alecthomas/rapid/README.md

   DecodeResponse(r *http.Response) error
 }

-type RequestResponseCodec interface {
+type Codec interface {
   RequestCodec
   ResponseCodec
 }

-type RequestResponseCodecFactory func(v interface{}) RequestResponseCodec
+type CodecFactory func(v interface{}) Codec
 ```

-The included implementation of `RequestResponseCodec` and
+The included implementation of `Codec` and
-`RequestResponseCodecFactory` supports a JSON-based API.
+`CodecFactory` supports a JSON-based API.
 This can be
 completely replaced by your own implementation (eg. encoding using Protocol
 Buffers, Avro, Thrift, etc.).